na-na-hi/renget/archive/lcbguide.md

 You level the BP by completing missions and going through Mirror Dungeons.
 The rewards from the BP include Lunacy, E.G.O, Thread, Egoshards, XP Tickets, Enkephalin Boxes, and Battle Announcers.
 Leveling the BP past 60 gives you Nominable Egoshard Crates.
 This is the best reason to buy the BP.
 You earn 1 per level without the BP, and 3 if you have bought the BP.
 The significance of this is elaborated on in the Farming section.

 Be aware that the Battle Pass *bonuses* past level 60 are **not** retroactive.
-You will not get the extra Egoshard Crates even if you buy the BP beyond level 60.
+You will not get the extra Egoshard Crates even if you buy the Battle Pass beyond level 60.
 To get the most value for the Battle Pass, buy it before you pass level 60.

 **8. Daily Rolls**
 An important aspect for evaluating the prices below is the daily roll.
-You get to perform a single Extraction once a day on each available banner for 10% of the price, but you only get to do so with paid Lunacy.
+You get to perform a single Extraction once a day on each available banner for 10% of the price, but you only get to do so with paid Lunacy, which is different from regular Lunacy.

 **9. Monthly Lunacy Packs**
 You can buy two monthly packs for $3 and $7.
 The cheaper one gets you 130 paid Lunacy, and 1170 free Lunacy spread over 30 days.
 The $7 one gets you 650 paid Lunacy and 1950 free Lunacy spread over 30 days.